tommybobbins/Scratch_Probability/mean_median_mode.md

 + What is the mean value.
 Is this reasonable? __________________
 + What happens if we change the number of rolls to 1000.
++ If you used the cheating code last week, you could add the same code and find out the mean.

 ## Save your project